 Blue Elephant Cooking School Bangkok

-Blue Elephant Cooking School Bangkok is the perfect activity if you fancy trying your hand at preparing royal Thai cuisine.
-Whether you’re an amateur or a professional chef, the instructors here are passionate about their work and serious about providing high-quality lessons.
-The Blue Elephant Cooking School is part of the Blue Elephant Restaurant Bangkok.
-Housed Read More...
+Blue Elephant Cooking School Bangkok is the perfect activity if you fancy trying your hand at preparing Royal Thai cuisine.
+Whether you’re an amateur or a professional chef, the instructors here are passionate about their work and serious about providing high-quality lessons, so you can certainly learn something.
+The Blue Elephant Cooking School is part of Read More...

-After an influx of protestant missionaries in the early to mid 19th Century, King Rama IV granted land for a church to be built to serve them in Charoenkrung Road.
-However, it wasn't long until the English Church (as it was then known due its mainly English congregation) was overstretched.
-In 1904 King Rama V granted permission for a bigger and more centrally located church to be built.
+After an influx of protestant missionaries in the early to mid-19th century, King Rama IV granted land for a church to be built to serve them in Charoenkrung Road.
+However, it wasn't long before the English Church (as it was then known, due its mainly English congregation) was overstretched.
+In 1904, King Rama V granted permission for a bigger and more centrally located church to be built.

-The result was this lovely white Anglican Church on Convent Road, built in simple gothic-meets-colonial style.
-Today it serves a congregation of around 500, lending spiritual shelter from Sathorn Road's teeming traffic.
+The result was this lovely white Anglican Church on Convent Road, built in a simple gothic-meets-colonial style.
+Today, it serves a congregation of around 500, lending spiritual shelter from Sathorn Road's intense traffic.
 The interior is painted white and contains stained glass windows, one of which depicts Christ's crucifixion.
 It also contains Thailand's only pipe organ.
 Services and sermons are given in both Thai and English.

 - Tel: +66 (0)2 234 3634

-Lumpini Park is an inner-city haven of tranquility, fresh air and shade - offering city dwellers the perfect connection to nature.
-Named after the birthplace of the Lord Buddha in Nepal, the park is more than half a million square kilometres big, and the habitat of various flora and fauna.
+Lumpini Park is an inner-city haven of tranquillity, fresh air and shade, offering city dwellers the chance to reconnect with nature.
+Named after the birthplace of the Lord Buddha in Nepal, the park is about 57.6 hectares in size, making it Bangkok's biggest by a long way.
+It's home to a variety of flora and fauna.
 Read More...